-"I often mention in it my lectures," adds University of California professor emeritus Craig Reinarman, a sociologist.
-"It seems to me that it's the result of a policy choice because the amount of cultural learning that takes place gets erased," he continues, explaining that as users become familiar with particular drugs, they tend to develop ways to manage risks.
-Drug education that focuses primarily on "just say no" doesn't leave room to pass these harm-reduction measures down, he notes.
+"I often mention in it my lectures," adds University of California Professor Emeritus Craig Reinarman, a sociologist, "It seems to me that it's the result of a policy choice because the amount of cultural learning that takes place gets erased," he continues, explaining that as users become familiar with particular drugs, they tend to develop ways to manage risks.
+Drug education that focuses primarily on "just say no" doesn't leave room to pass these harm reduction measures down, he notes.

-The problem is exacerbated by mass-media outlets, which, as I noted in my last column, have a nasty habit of using select quotes and anecdotes to refashion the currently hot drug into the most deadly and addictive scourge ever.
+The problem is exacerbated by mass media outlets, which, as I noted in my last column, have a nasty habit of using select quotes and anecdotes to refashion the currently hot drug into the most deadly and addictive scourge ever.
 This results in ironic contradictions for anyone who actually bothers to read the archives and misinformation that drives public policy.
 Since every new threat is described as unprecedented, the lessons of the past go unheeded.

 I experienced this for the first time myself in the 1980s, when, if you listened to the media, crack use was going to escalate forever until every suburban teen was curled up in a den with her own pipe.
 In fact, by the time a drug epidemic becomes a matter of public concern, it is typically already on the wane: Reinarman's research documented this quite clearly in a seminal analysis of that period.
 He notes that cocaine use in the US overall had begun to decline before the 1980s panic over it even started: the percent of the population who said they'd ever tried cocaine peaked in 1982, around four years before the media hysteria about the problem really took off.

-As for crack, the first time the government measured use by high school students resulted in the highest number ever seen: About 4.1 percent of high school seniors in 1986 reported having used it in the past year, though the vast majority of these had done so only once.
+As for crack, the first time the government measured use by high school students resulted in the highest number ever seen: 4.1 percent of high school seniors in 1986 reported having used it in the past year, though the vast majority of these had done so only once.
 That number was down by 25 percent within two years.
 Nonetheless, media coverage continued to report that a whole generation was at increasing risk because of the "deadly" drug.
-(In 1985, there were a total of eight crack-related deaths among youth in the entire US, and such deaths were never seen in more significant numbers, as reported in Reinarman's book Crack in America.)
+(In 1985, there were a total of eight crack-related deaths among youth in the entire US and such deaths were never seen in more significant numbers, as reported in Reinarman's book Crack in America.)

 Of course, violence related to the illicit sale of crack, crack addiction itself, and the mass incarceration policy that was pursued in the name of addressing the problem did do tremendous harm—particularly in the black community in cities.
-And in fact, a healthy generational response grew up indigenously: The younger siblings and children of the crack generation—far from becoming the crack-fueled "super-predators" politicians had predicted—mainly turned to a different, and far more benign drug.
+And in fact, a healthy generational response grew up indigenously: the younger siblings and children of the crack generation—far from becoming the crack-fueled "super-predators" politicians had predicted—mainly turned to a different, and far more benign drug.